Table of Contents

 - Take frequent and small meals at frequent interval.

-- Take nutritious diet as liver needs a variety of macronutrients (protein, carbohydrate and fat) and micronutrients (vitamins and minerals), to be healthy.
+- Take nutritious diet as the liver needs a variety of macronutrients (protein, carbohydrate and fat) and micronutrients (vitamins and minerals), to be healthy.

 - Drink adequate amount of fluids.